619.1. In General.

 If DOR determines from a taxpayer's federal change report that the correct Massachusetts tax was not fully assessed, it will assess the additional tax with interest.
 DOR may assess the additional tax within one year of receipt of the taxpayer's report, regardless of the assessment limitations of G.L. c.
 62C, § 26.
 If the taxpayer does not report the change to DOR, DOR will receive the information from the IRS and will have two years from receipt of the IRS report in which to assess the additional tax, regardless of the assessment limitations of G.L. c.
 62C, § 26.
 The taxpayer will also be subject to a penalty as described below in 619.8.
-An assessment with respect to federal change is limited to changes in a taxpayer's tax liability resulting from the change in federal taxable income or federal taxable estate.
+An assessment with respect to federal change is limited to changes in a taxpayer's tax liability resulting from the change in federal taxable income, federal tax credits or federal taxable estate.

 619.6.
 Refunds and Abatements

 If a taxpayer believes that as a result of a change in federal taxable income or federal taxable estate a lesser tax was due the Commonwealth than was previously assessed, the taxpayer may request an abatement under G.L. c.
 62C, § 30 within one year of the final federal determination.
 A taxpayer requests the refund on a Form CA-6, Application for Abatement – Amended Return.
 Abatements under G.L. c.
 62C, § 30, the federal change statute, are limited to items changed in the federal determination.